jaso-public/cs764-sorter/README.md

 ### next()
 This method will return the next record from the buffer.
 If all records from the buffer have been returned, it will return a null pointer.

+## Empty Provider
+This class is an empty provider that only returns null pointers via its next() method.
+It was created to by utilized by the Sorter when there are no more records to return.

+### next()
+This method will continue to return null pointers, indicating that there are no records to be returned.

+## RandomProvider
+This class will generate random records based on various user specifications including the record count, duplicate probability, duplicate range, and/or the inclusion of a new line character at the end of the record.
+It is utilized for testing purposes to generate records instead of reading from an input file.

+### Class Constructors
+This class has multiple class constructors that enables a user to determine how many values for record generation that they would like to customize.
+The recordCount value represents how many records that this provider should return.
+The newLine boolean value will determine if a new line character is added to the end of the record.
+This option was included as it makes records easier to read and identify when printing them out or writing them to files.
+The duplicateProbability variable is the percentage of records that should be generated within the specified range (0-duplicateRange).
+This enables use to generate duplicates with a likely probability.

+### next()
+This method returns the generated record with the specified characteristics or a null pointer if the total number of records has already been generated.

 # Implemented Techniques
 ## Tournament Tree